Raiden (Mortal Kombat): Reception

 Raiden is often included on the list of the top characters of the Mortal Kombat franchise.
 He was ranked as the 10th best character from the series by UGO.com, who praised him as one of the iconic characters from the franchise.
 He was sixth in Game Revolution's ranking of top ten "old school" Mortal Kombat characters, noting him for his gibberish and the Fergality.
-In UGO's 2012 list of the top Mortal Kombat characters, Raiden placed fourth.
+Some critics have condemned the Mortal Kombat series racist, especially regarding its Asian characters.
+Guy Aoki, the president of the advocacy group Media Action Network for Asian Americans, rebuked Mortal Kombat II in 1994 for allegedly perpetuating existing stereotypes of Asians as martial arts experts including Raiden.
+Allyne Mills, publicist for the game's publisher Acclaim Entertainment, answered: "This is a fantasy game, with all different characters.
+This is a martial arts game which comes from Asia.
+The game was not created to foster stereotypes."
+The characters' racial diversity and the inclusion of female characters were also criticized by the psychologists Patricia Marks Greenfield and Rodney R. Cocking in their 1996 book Interacting with Video, writing they "cannot assume that this greater diversity represents a more progressive identity politics, for one could argue that it merely increases the racist and sexist potential of the individual fights."

 In 2011, UGO ranked his hat as the 14th coolest headgear in video games and commented "Kung Lao's got a slick topper that he can also use as a weapon, but Lord Raiden's conical straw hat is untouchable."
 It was ranked as having the fourth best headwear in video gaming by GamePro in 2009.
 In 2011, Paste listed Raiden's Fatality in the 2011 Mortal Kombat game as the sixth best from that game, and his Fatality from the original Mortal Kombat as the second-best from that game.
 In 2012, Complex ranked him as the 32nd "most dominant" fighting game character.